Sambruk/EgilSCIM/README.md

 Configuration examples will be made availiable

-The directory `src` contains the source code for GroupSCIM, the directory `test` contains test code for GroupSCIM, the directory `doc` contains detailed documentation for using GroupSCIM and the directory `res` contains other resources.
+The directory `src` contains the source code for EgilSCIM, the directory `test` contains test code for EgilSCIM, the directory `doc` contains detailed documentation for using EgilSCIM and the directory `res` contains other resources.

-GroupSCIM is free software, distributed under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.
+EgilSCIM is free software, distributed under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.
 For more information, see the file `COPYING`.